skulltech/sumit-ghosh.com/_pages/projects.md

 - [__PyGmail__](https://github.com/SkullTech/py-gmail): It lets you send an email quickly and easily through the GMail API.

 - [__Webdriver-Start__](https://sumit-ghosh.com/articles/python-selenium-webdriver-with-custom-user-agent-and-profile/): If you've made some stuff using Selenium Webdriver, you must know how annoying starting a webdriver with a specific `user-agent` or profile can be, because the procedure varies from driver to driver.
 So I decided to write this nice little module, which takes the headache away from you, letting you use the same and simple syntax for starting-up different webdrivers with various configurations.
 And what's more, it also comes as a `PyPI` package, letting you install it simply by running `pip install webdriver-start`!

+- [__Friend-Scraper__](https://github.com/SkullTech/friends-scraper): This script scrapes the list of friends of a given Facebook account.
+It uses `Selenium` to automatically open a browser and execute the task.

+- [__Google-PlusOne-Bot__](https://github.com/SkullTech/google-plusone-bot): Given a list of URLs as input, this script +1s (The Google+ thingy) them automatically using some `Selenium` magic.